Suva harbor and waterfront in Fiji

 • Dress modestly when visiting villages or cultural sites — shoulders and knees covered; respect local customs

-• Remove shoes before entering Fijian homes or temples — standard etiquette
+• Remove shoes before entering Fijian homes or temples — this is standard etiquette throughout the islands

 • Kava ceremonies require participation etiquette — clap once before drinking, say "Bula," clap three times after; guides will instruct